kodekloudhub/linux-challenges/linux-challenge-1/README.md

 ```
 </details>

-### group-permissions
+### group-permission

-Ensure that the mountpoint "/mnt/dba_storage" has the group ownership set to the "dba_users" group

 <details>
-<summary>Set group permission</summary>
+<summary>Ensure that the mountpoint "/mnt/dba_storage" has the group ownership set to the "dba_users" group</summary>

 ```bash
 chown :dba_users /mnt/dba_storage
 ```
 </details>

-### Ensure that the mount point "/mnt/dba_storage" has "read/write" and execute permissions for the owner and group and no permissions for anyone else.

 <details>
-<summary>Set directory permission</summary>
+<summary>Ensure that the mount point "/mnt/dba_storage" has "read/write" and execute permissions for the owner and group and no permissions for anyone else.</summary>

 ```bash
 chmod 770 /mnt/dba_storage